drewtodd/ocsr-newsletter/content/issues/2023-04/venerable-master.md

 {{% figure src="img/bust-of-seneca-jean-paul-grandmont.jpeg" class="clear border shadow" alt="Bust of Seneca by Jean Paul Granmon" caption="Bust of Seneca by Jean Paul Granmon" %}}

 As a young man, Seneca studied rhetoric and philosophy in Rome and Athens, where he became interested in Stoicism.
-He later became a tutor and advisor to the emperor Nero, the notorious tyrant3.
+He later became a tutor and advisor to the emperor Nero, the notorious tyrant.
 Seneca’s relationship with Nero was complex - on one hand, he was able to influence Nero’s decisions and bring about positive changes for the people of Rome, but on the other hand, he was also complicit in Nero’s oppressive regime.

 Despite his complicated relationship with Nero, Seneca’s philosophy stands the test of time.
 His writings, including his [Letters from a Stoic](https://www.amazon.com/Letters-Penguin-Classics-Lucius-Annaeus/dp/0140442103/ref=sr_1_1?keywords=letters+from+a+stoic&sr=8-1), continue to inspire people to this day.
 In his philosophy, Seneca emphasized the importance of reason, self-control, and self-reflection in achieving inner peace and happiness — topics that I’ll cover in depth in future newsletter articles.